IWC Cal.89 18ct 1957 Bombé Lugs

-*Please note – our 1-year warranty is only included if the list price is paid.
+*Please note – our 12 months warranty is only included if the list price is paid.

-The very high-grade IWC Swiss made 18ct yellow gold watch case measures 36mm in diameter, excluding the crown.
-This is exceedingly large by the standards of the day.
-The three-piece case is in the typically 1940s style with classic lines, attractive bombe lugs and a flat, rounded edge case-back.
+The very high grade Swiss made 18ct yellow gold watch case measures 36mm in diameter, excluding the crown which was exceedingly large by the standards of the day.
+The three-piece case is in the typically 1950s style with classic lines, attractive bombé lugs, often referred to as ‘Bombay’ lugs. and a flat, rounded edge case-back.
 This watch carries the correct unsigned IWC crown.
 As this is a 1957 watch, it is too early to feature an IWC signed crown.

 The nicely polished case-back is of full thickness and has never been inscribed.
 This watch has been exceptionally well cared for and the main case body, bezel and case-back are each in beautiful condition with no scratches, dings or other damage visible to the naked eye.
 After careful inspection, the watch case has simply required a professional clean and gentle hand-polish to bring it back to the almost new condition you see here.

 Inside the case-back all the markings are correct and as expected.
-Here we find the case carries the ‘International Watch Co’ signature.
-In addition, the case-back carries two Swiss Geneva hallmarks and the case reference number 1476191.
+Here we find the case carries the ‘International Watch Co’ signature, two Swiss Geneva hallmarks and the case reference number 1476191.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.